oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 5. Select your compartment.

+6. Leave the report start time as is.

-6. Click **Generate Report** and wait until the PDF report is generated.
+7. Click **Generate Report** and wait until the PDF report is generated.

     A message is displayed stating that report generation is complete.

     ![Generate Report dialog box](images/generate-report-dialog-box.png "Generate Report dialog box")

-7. Click the **click here** link to download the report.
+8. Click the **click here** link to download the report.

     A dialog box is displayed providing you options to open or save the document.

-8. Save the report to your local computer.
+9. Save the report to your local computer.

-9. Open the PDF report and view it.
+10. Open the PDF report and view it.

+11. In the **Generate Report** dialog box, click **Close**.